pinkeshbadjatiya/weird-news/README.md

   - Provide a metric that can be used to quantify the weirdness of a news.

 ## CLASSIFICATION
 ### Classifiers used:
+  - Machine Learning based methods
     - Naive Bayes
     - Support Vectors Machines
     - Random forest classifiers
     - Gradient boosting classifiers
     - Ada boosting classifiers
+    - Decision tree classifier
+  - Deep Learning based methods
     - Convolutional neural networks
-  - Decision tree classifier
     - 3-layered-Perceptron
     - LSTM
     - Auto ML
+  - Heuristic based methods
+    - Affinity propogation based clustering
+    - KNN clustering

 ## DATA ANNOTATION:
 - We have developed good quality annotations for a dataset that can be used as a gold standard for training and evalution of the ranking predictions.
 For annotations purposes, we have built a simple annotation application that can be used to gather annotations from the multiple annotators.
 This simplifies the process of gathering good quality annotations.